 Conversation with Jesus and TMichael: Love and Loneliness (Part 3)

-senior dating east texas Master Jesus: I’m speaking about first responses.
+newest dating website in usa Master Jesus: I’m speaking about first responses.
 The changes will come only when she feels love, first from you then from herself.
 Any changes prior to experiencing love are subject to disruption with the slightest provocation.
 No matter how sound your mental concepts are, they will wither and fall away if the emotional turmoil is present.
 The problem is that the emotional powers are tethered to older thought forms that are made even more powerful when denied or left unaddressed through unconsciousness.
 Love begins the dissipation process and provides the strength required to weather the battle.
 It must be experienced first; that’s why I say to you to lead with love.

 Master Buddha: Not at first.
 I was spiritually ambitious and burning with desire.
 That’s not very fertile ground for humor.
 Later in that life I developed an understanding of the importance of humor.